sknightq/vue-mpc/README.md

 1. I'm nothing to do recently
 2. As you know, the vite is based on ESBuild in development environment.
 Our multiple pages will cost more time in HRM.
 ### UI
-I want to try the tailwindCSS, So I add a cli to add tailwindCSS
+I want to use the tailwindCSS, So I add tailwindcss(postcss) instead of sass

 ## Project setup
 ```